farblos/wpg2dk/README.md

 Some initial tests showed that some of the metadata maintained by WPG is already used by digiKam, some is not, and some is broken (by WPG, not digiKam).
-More tests showed that the most complete source of WPG metadata is actually the WPG metadata database itself, and not the metadata stored by WPG in the media files.
+More tests showed that the most complete and accurate source of WPG metadata is actually the WPG metadata database itself, and not the metadata stored by WPG in the media files.

 So the overall migration process went like this: